mezaj9403/WHSTechNotes/journal.md

 # September 8th 2025
 Computer science has helped me strenghthen my courage to do Game and App Development.
 In this class, 60% of kids want to do more of their interests.

+# September 22th 2025
+I think it could possibly be a bad idea because people will lose the incentive to actually physically do work

 # September 30th 2025
 67 is from a song. people are taking it to higher levels